 The last factor to cover is competition.
 When I say competition, I mean the deer having to compete with livestock and other wild game for food, not to mention just finding a way to stay alive!
 In the end, the goal of all wild animals is to reproduce and live to see tomorrow.

 Most ranches in Texas have cattle that will compete with whitetail for food.
-Some even have sheep, goats or exotic animals.
+Some even have sheep, goats, axis deer or exotic animals.
 All of those other animals take away important food and nutrients from deer.
 The less nutrients a yearling buck is getting, the greater chance he has to be a spike.